-In addition, some people who are unable to travel alone may get a Free
+If you are unable to travel alone you may get a Free Travel Companion Card.

 Senior SmartPass for travelling in Northern Ireland

-The All Ireland Free Travel Scheme allows a Free Travel passholder (those
+The All Ireland Free Travel Scheme allows a Free Travel cardholder (those

 aged 66 and older) to travel free of charge on all bus and rail services within